Awoolanche/Starbackup-3/README.md

 ![Starbackup_title](https://github.com/user-attachments/assets/9a104ce1-1130-4409-86fa-7cb774973162)
 Starbackup 3 is a simple backup tool for the game Starbound.
-It provides basic backup automation and archiving.
+It provides basic backup automation and archivization.
 # Features

 ### Backup your files easily